 What is experiential learning in the workplace?

 Experiential learning puts your employees at the center of what they need to know (instead of making information the star).
 Following the Chinese proverb, “I hear and I forget.
 I see and I remember.
-I do and I understand,” experiential learning in the workplace is a hands-on type of training that helps employees understand key information by performing the task or skill at hand.
+I do and I understand,” experiential learning in the workplace is a hands-on type of training that helps employees understand key information by directly performing the task or skill at hand.

 Consider these experiential learning examples: